Traditional vs Photo journalistic wedding photography – A wedding photographers experience

 When planning your wedding, it is easy to get swept up in wanting to please other people.
 Just remember, your wedding day is about you.
 You are doing the planning, you are spending the money, so make sure you allow yourself to enjoy the day.
 Many times during my career I have seen couples overwhelmed and stressed with how much they cram into their day or try to have to many different spots for location shoots.

 It is a good idea to speak with your wedding photographer and what they think.
 A wedding photographer should be flexible and fit in with what the client wants.
-If you are looking for a wedding photographer in Sydney or a wedding photographer in Brisbane, then please visit our Contact Page.
+If you are looking for a wedding photographer in Brisbane, then please visit our Contact Page.

 Special thanks to: